 Many victims who have been subjected to violence have fears about their safety.
 Other victims may not think they need a safety plan because they do not expect that the violence will happen again.
-Explain that domestic violence is not likely to stop on its own: It tends to continue and may over time become worse and happen more often.
+Explain that domestic violence is not likely to stop on its own: it tends to continue and may over time become worse and happen more often.

 Assessing and planning for safety is an ongoing process – it is not just a one-time conversation.
-You can help them by discussing their particular needs and situation and exploring their options and resources each time you see them, as their situation changes.
+You can help them by discussing their particular needs and situation and exploring their options and resources each time you see them and as their situation changes.
 Discuss whether it is safe for them to return home.

 The patient should be helped to assess his or her immediate and future safety and that of his or her children.
 Risk assessment according to good practice includes

-- collecting relevant facts about the domestic situation
+- collecting relevant facts about the domestic situation,

-- asking about the victim’s perception of risk
+- asking about the victim’s perception of risk,

-- a professional judgement on current risk factors
+- a professional judgement on current risk factors.

 The patient may need to be referred to a specialised service for domestic violence.
 The strongest indicator for future risks/violence is the perpetrator’s current and past behaviour.
 The patient may also be advised to go to the police to ensure even greater protection.
-However, since this is always accompanied by a report to the perpetrator and the victim is expected to reveal himself or herself to a wider circle of people, this advice must be weighed up very carefully!
+However, since this is always accompanied by a report to the perpetrator and the victim is expected to reveal himself/herself to a wider circle of people, this advice must be weighed up very carefully!

 It is important that the patient is involved in a conversation about his or her risk perception and security management in the past.
 All plans that have been made must be documented for future reference!
-Copies should be given to the victims, if possible.
+Copies should be given to the victim, if possible.
 At the same time, they should be made aware that there is a risk that the perpetrator might find the document and that the violence will escalate.

 Some victims will know when they are in immediate danger and are afraid to go home.
 If they are worried about their safety, take them seriously.
 This is your responsibility.